victorlucachi/void9/README.md

 Dont overtighten the screws as the threads might get stripped.

-# Breaking changes
+# WARNING

-WARNING: The pins mentioned in the guide for the VOID9 are not correct; they've been recently swapped, use the column pinout mentioned below instead (pins D1, D4, D0), or if you have an older build of the macropad (which was using pins D1, D0, D4) edit the info.json file in the qmk fork in order to reflect your wiring!
+The pins mentioned in the VOID9 handwiring guide are incorrect; they've been recently swapped: use the column pinout mentioned below instead (pins D1, D4, D0), or if you have an older build of the macropad (which was using pins D1, D0, D4) edit the info.json file in the qmk fork in order to reflect your wiring!

 # Bill Of Materials